Syria crisis: Northern Ireland MPs vote against UK military action

-The prime minister said he would respect the will of the Commons and the government would act accordingly.'No evidence'
+The prime minister said he would respect the will of the Commons and the government would act accordingly.

 The DUP's North Belfast MP, Nigel Dodds, said it was "a good day for Parliament which asserted the voice of the people".

 He told BBC Radio Ulster that people in Northern Ireland had contacted the DUP to say they "didn't want to see military intervention and the UK and its soldiers and its resources being dragged into what it is effectively a nasty sectarian war in Syria".

 Mr Dodds said: "We made it very, very clear that of course we are appalled by this awful chemical attack in Syria but we have not heard any convincing evidence that a military strike - and it's been said that 'oh this will be a quick surgical military strike' - but there is absolutely no evidence, and the prime minister nor anybody else can give any assurance that's what it would be.

 "In fact, what it could do would be to lead to large-scale regional destabilisation, with further attacks by other major players like Iran, or whatever.
 It could make things a lot worse, more people could die."

 But speaking on the same programme, the Conservative MP Brooks Newmark, said those who voted no to government's motion should "feel ashamed" as it would allow civilians to be slaughtered "with impunity" in Syria.

 Mr Newmark said he was saddened by the result of the Commons vote which he said had "greatly diminished" the UK's role in the world and marked a "step change" in British foreign policy.